 Sign Materials and Substrates most communally Used

-Sign companies uses a wide verity of sign materials and substrates to make your custom signs.
+Sign companies use a wide variety of sign materials and substrates to make your custom signs.
 Sign substrate is what we either print on or place an image on to erect your signage.
-This is the material that is especially made for sign making.
+This is the material that is specially made for sign making.
 This gives your sign a long-life span.
 There are many specialty vinyls that are used to give you anywhere between one to 10-year life span on signs.
 We use a special UV protection lamination.

 Corrugated Plastic or Coro

 In the sign industry, we call this coro or coroplast.
 This is a great material mainly used for short-term signs and promotional signs.
 This is an excellent choice for election signs, lawn signs, construction signs, directional signs, building projects, real estate signs, and many more.
 We are one of the only companies that use American-made corrugated plastic for signs.

 There are many advantages to using corrugated signs.